KyleEff/Console-Collection/README.md

 ## License

-This project is dedicated to the public domain under the [Unlicense](https://unlicense.org/).
-You are free to use, modify, and distribute the software without any restrictions.
+This project is licensed under the [Unlicense](https://unlicense.org/).
+Enjoy managing your console collection stress-free!

+---
+We hope you enjoy using the Console Collection Manager.
+If you have any questions or feedback, don't hesitate to reach out.
+Happy collecting!